PM Modi, Elon Musk discuss technological and innovation links in a renewed thrust for American collaboration in India - ExBulletin

 PM Modi, Elon Musk discuss technological and innovation links in a renewed thrust for American collaboration in India

-Prime Minister Narendra Modi met on Thursday with the technological billionaire Elon Musk, reaffirming India's commitment to strengthen cooperation with the United States in technology and innovation.
-The conversation is based on discussions that the two leaders previously kept during Modis visit to Washington DC in June 2024.
+Prime Minister Narendra Modi met Thursday with Tesla and the CEO of SpaceX, Elon Musk, reaffirming the interest of the India to deepen his technological and innovation links with the United States.
+The conversation follows a series of recent commitments between Indian officials and senior executives of musk companies, including a meeting earlier this week between a delegation of Starlink and the Minister of Syndical Trade Piyush Goyal.

-By taking to X (formerly Twitter), said the Prime Minister, spoke at @elonmusk and talked about various questions, including the subjects we covered at our meeting in Washington DC earlier this year.
-We have discussed the immense collaboration potential in the fields of technology and innovation.
+Talked to @elonmusk and spoke of various problems, including the subjects we covered during our meeting in Washington DC earlier this year, Prime Minister Modi published on X. We discussed the immense collaboration potential in the fields of technology and innovation.
 India remains determined to advance our partnerships with the United States in these areas.

-Musk, CEO of Tesla and SpaceX and founder of XAI, expressed his interest in the expansion of operations in India, in particular around electric vehicles, space technology and AI.
-During the visit of Modis US last year, Musk described the Indian Prime Minister as very sincere and is committed to doing the right thing for India.
+The time of the call is important.
+India and the United States are currently engaged in high-level commercial negotiations, a senior Indian delegation that should go to Washington next week for new negotiations to mitigate market access and stimulate bilateral investment.
+Meanwhile, New Delhi also wishes to attract strategic investments in critical sectors such as artificial intelligence, electric vehicles and satellite internet.

-Although the details of the last conversation have not been made public, the calendar is important, in the midst of an accelerated thrust by India to become a global technological center and its efforts to attract major investments of international companies in sectors such as semiconductors, electric vehicles and AI.
+Earlier this week, Goyal welcomed Starlink leaders, including Vice-President Chad Gibbs and the main director Ryan Goodnight in New Delhi.
+The discussions covered the Starlinks technological platform, the world deployments in progress and the business interest in the expansion of operations in India.

 |